arc_Logo_PNG_

 Honouring National Day for Truth and Reconciliation

-Today, we recognize National Day for Truth and Reconciliation, and we acknowledge our role as a responsible energy developer in positively contributing to reconciliation with Indigenous Peoples and communities in Canada.
+Today, we recognize National Day for Truth and Reconciliation, and we acknowledge our role as an energy developer in positively contributing to reconciliation with Indigenous Peoples and communities in Canada.
 As we reflect on this day, we are grateful for the strong relationships we have built, the knowledge shared, and the opportunity to learn from our partners.

 For the last 26 years, we’ve operated in the traditional territories of Treaty 7 and 8.
 Through proactive and thoughtful engagement, we aim to strengthen our relationships, better understand each community’s unique goals and create shared value as a result of our activities.
 Working closely with individual communities, we can mitigate specific concerns and incorporate community feedback into our project design.
 Learn more about our approach to Indigenous engagement.